-Video The video facilities provide portable video recording capability using Mini-DV and 3-CCD DVCam and 24p and HDV camcorders.
-Accessories include microphones, lighting kits, tripods and various other production equipment.
-The video lab has eight complete DV workstations with Final Cut Studio, Adobe Creative Suite and other audio and video software.
-Additional outboard equipment includes digital audio/video mixers, special effects devices and various analog audio and video decks.
-Other equipment (monitors, projectors, VCRs and DVD players) is also available for video installation work.
+Video The Video area provides Mini-DV and 3-CCD DVCam, 24p, AVCHD & HDV camcorders.
+Accessories include microphones, lighting kits, tripods and other production equipment.

+The video editing facility has eight complete DV workstations with Final Cut Studio, Adobe Creative Suite and other audio and video software.
+Additional outboard equipment includes various analog audio and video decks, mixers and special effects devices.
+Other equipment (monitors, speakers, projectors, VCRs and DVD and media players) is also available for multi-media installations .
 The video lab is networked and equipped with a video/data projector for instruction and viewing student work.
-Videos can also be viewed in the screening room equipped with a video projector and surround sound system.
+Videos can also be viewed in the screening room equipped with an HD video projector and surround sound system.